zuurw/gatsby-starter/README.md

-<h1 align="center">Gatsby 'Hello World' Starter by David Sabine</h1>
+<h1 align="center">Gatsby Starter by David Sabine</h1>
-<h2 align="center">Vanilla Gatsby (v2), <em>plus</em> PWA plugins, basic SEO plugins, and test tools: Jest &amp; Cypress</h2>

-Kick off your project with this boilerplate.
-This starter ships with the main Gatsby files and the basic TDD/automated-test tools preferred by the Gatsby core contributors: Jest &amp; Cypress
+<h2 align="center">Gatsby (v2) plus plugins for Google Analytics, Tag Manager, Manifest, SEO tools, Stripe, and automated-test tools preferred by the Gatsby core contributors: Jest &amp; Cypress.</h2>

+Basically, this started with [gatsby-starter-hello-world](https://github.com/gatsbyjs/gatsby-starter-hello-world), then I added:

-Basically, This starter combines [gatsby-starter-hello-world](https://github.com/gatsbyjs/gatsby-starter-hello-world) with [the official testing guides](https://next.gatsbyjs.org/docs/testing/) and the SEO-related plugins to produce appropriate &lt;HEAD&gt; content and manifest, sitemap, and robots files.
+- test tools _a la_ [the official testing guides](https://next.gatsbyjs.org/docs/testing/)
+- PWA-related and SEO-related plugins to produce appropriate &lt;HEAD&gt; content and manifest, sitemap, and robots files
+- emotion and typography plugins for styled components
+- Stripe plugins to enable e-commerce features
+- and `gatsby-plugin-create-client-paths` to isolate an area of the site for dynamic (non-static) React app

 ## 🚀 Quick start

 1.  **Install the Gatsby CLI.**